nicklaustrup/dungeonchat/functions/README.md

-# Cloud Functions - Superchat
+# Cloud Functions - DungeonChat

-This directory contains Firebase Cloud Functions for the Superchat application.
+This directory contains Firebase Cloud Functions for the DungeonChat application.

 ## Available Functions